Step 4. Enable Data Encryption

 - In the Encryption settings window, set the Enable encryption toggle to On.

-- To encrypt data using Azure Key Vault, select the Use Azure Key Vault encryption key option, choose an Azure Key Vault where the cryptographic key is stored, and then choose the necessary key.
+- To encrypt data using an Azure Key Vault cryptographic key, select the Use Azure Key Vault encryption key option, choose an Azure Key Vault where the cryptographic key is stored, and then choose the necessary key.

-If you select to use Azure Key Vault cryptographic key for encryption on the repository level, mind the following:
+If you want to use an Azure Key Vault cryptographic key for encryption at the repository level, consider the following:

-If a cryptographic key is scheduled for deletion, it acquires the Pending deletion state.
-In this case, Veeam Backup for Microsoft Azure will rise the warning, and, during the following 7 days, you must either change the encryption settings for the backup repository in Veeam Backup for Microsoft Azure or cancel the key deletion.
+If a cryptographic key is scheduled for deletion, it will acquire the Pending deletion state.
+In this case, Veeam Backup for Microsoft Azure will raise a warning, and, during the following 7 days, you must either change the encryption settings for the backup repository in Veeam Backup for Microsoft Azure or cancel the key deletion.